KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/SpaceShooter/Lessons/L2) Move The Player.md

 // Here's how we create a PRIVATE HORIZONTALINPUT variable (Float is a decimal number) private float horizontalInput;

-### // CHALLENGE 1: Create a PRIVATE VERTICALINPUT variable as a float
+### // Challenge 1: Create a PRIVATE VERTICALINPUT variable as a float

     private float verticalInput;